For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Production history

 In 1982 for colored girls... was adapted for television on WNET-TV, PBS, as part of The American Playhouse series.
 Although for colored girls went from a play production to television one, this production was dubbed a "telefilm" instead of a teleplay as the performance on WNET-TV was seen as a serious departure from the Broadway production.

 In 2009 Tyler Perry announced that he would produce Shange's for colored girls who have considered suicide/when the rainbow is enuf.
-The film was the first project for 34th Street Films, Perry's new production company housed in Lionsgate The cast included Loretta Devine, Kimberly Elise, Whoopi Goldberg, Janet Jackson, Phylicia Rashād, Anika Noni Rose, Kerry Washington and Thandie Newton.
+The film was the first project for 34th Street Films, Perry's new production company housed in Lionsgate The cast included Loretta Devine, Kimberly Elise, Whoopi Goldberg, Janet Jackson, Phylicia Rashād, Anika Noni Rose, Kerry Washington and Thandiwe Newton.
 Originally using the play's full title, the film's title was shortened to For Colored Girls in September 2010.

 In the fall of 2019, The Public Theater revived the play.
-The production was directed by Leah C. Gardiner, with choreography by Camille A. Brown and featured a Deaf actress in the role of "Lady in Purple."
+The production was directed by Leah C. Gardiner, with choreography by Camille A. Brown and included Sasha Allen as Lady in Blue, Adrienne C. Moore as Lady in Yellow, Jayme Lawson as Lady in Green, Okwui Okpokwasili as Lady in Green, and deaf actress Alexandria Wailes as Lady in Purple.
 On July 29, 2021, it was announced the Public Theater's staging of the play would be produced on Broadway in 2022.
 It was later announced that the production would be directed and choreographed by Brown.
 It began previews on April 1, 2022 and officially opened on April 20 at the Booth Theatre.
 On May 3, it was confirmed that the revival would close on May 22, several months ahead of schedule; it was subsequently extended to June 5.
 The cast features D. Woods, Amara Granderson, Tendayi Kuumba, Kenita R. Miller, Okwui Okpokwasili, Stacey Sargeant, and Alexandria Wailes.